Experience-Monks/math-as-code/README.md

 \end{align*}
  -->

-In programming, the *domain* and *codomain* might be seen as the *input* and *output* types of a function.
-Another example, using our earlier *sgn* function, which outputs an integer:
+A function's *domain* and *codomain* is a bit like its *input* and *output* types, respectively.
+Here's another example, using our earlier *sgn* function, which outputs an integer:

 ![domain2](http://latex.codecogs.com/svg.latex?sgn%20%3A%20%5Cmathbb%7BR%7D%20%5Crightarrow%20%5Cmathbb%7BZ%7D)

 <!-- sgn : \mathbb{R} \rightarrow \mathbb{Z} -->

-The arrow here, without a tail, is used to map one *set* to another.
+The arrow here (without a tail) is used to map one *set* to another.

-In JavaScript and other dynamically typed languages, you might use documentation and/or runtime checks to explain and validate the input/output.
+In JavaScript and other dynamically typed languages, you might use documentation and/or runtime checks to explain and validate a function's input/output.
+Example:

 ```js
 /**